-Pleas of Autrefois Acquit or 291.
-(1) A Defendant against whom a Charge is filed may plead that: Convict.
-Pardon.

-- (a) by virtue of Section 252 of this Law he is not liable to be tried for the offence with which he is charged; or - (b) he has obtained a Pardon for his offence. - (2) Where either of the pleas under sub-section (1) of this Section is raised in any case and denied to be true in fact, the Court shall determine whether such Plea is true in fact or not. - (3) Where the Court holds that the facts alleged by the Defendant do not prove the Plea, or if it finds that it is false in fact, the Defendant shall be required to Plead to the Charge. - (4) Nothing in this Section shall prevent a Defendant from pleading that, by virtue of some other provision of Law, he is not liable to be prosecuted or tried for an offence with which he is charged.
+- 276. (1) A defendant against whom a charge is filed may plead that: - (a) by virtue of Section 238 of this Law he is not liable to be tried for the offence with which he is charged; or - (b) he has obtained a pardon for his offence. - (2) Where either of the pleas under subsection (1) of this section is raised in any case and denied to be true in facts, the court shall determine whether such plea is true in facts or not. - (3) Where the Court holds that the facts alleged by the defendant do not prove the plea, or if it finds that it is false in facts, the defendant shall be required to plead to the charge. - (4) Nothing in this section shall prevent a defendant from pleading that, by virtue of some other provision of law, he is not liable to be prosecuted or tried for an offence with which he is charged.

-PART XXXI PERSONS OF UNSOUND MIND
+PART 29 - PERSONS OF UNSOUND MIND

-Procedure when Defendant is suspected to be of Unsound Mind.
+Procedure when defendant is suspected to be of unsound mind.

-- 292 (1) Where in the course of a Criminal Trial, the Court has reason to suspect the mental capacity or soundness of mind of a Defendant, by virtue of which he is unable to stand trial or defend himself, the Court shall order the Medical examination of the Defendant's mental state or soundness of mind. - (2) An investigation under sub-section (1) of this Section may be held in the absence of the Defendant where the Court is satisfied that owing to the state of the Defendant's mind it would be in the interest of the Defendant or of other persons or in the interest of public decency that he should be absent.

-- (3) Where the Court is not satisfied that the Defendant is capable of making his defense, the Court shall adjourn the trial or proceedings and shall remand the person for a period not exceeding 1 Month to be detained for observation in some suitable place. - (4) A Defendant detained in accordance with subsection (3) of this Section shall be kept under observation by a Medical Officer during the period of his remand and before the expiration of that period, the Medical Officer shall: - (a) give to the Court his opinion in writing as to the state of mind of that person; and - (b) where he is unable within the period to form any definite opinion, he shall so certify to the Court and ask for a further remand and such further remand may extend to a period of Three (3) Months. - (5) Where further period of remand is granted under sub-section (4) of this Section, the case shall be fixed returnable by the Court at the expiration of the period granted under sub-section 4 (b) of this Section. - (6) A Court before which a Defendant suspected to be of Unsound Mind is accused of any offence may, on the application of the Attorney-General or a Law Officer, made at any stage of the proceedings prior to the trial, order that the person be sent to an Asylum or such other suitable place for observation. - (7) The Medical Officer in Charge of the Asylum or such other suitable place shall, within a period not exceeding 1 Month in the first instance or on application to the Court for a further period of Three (3) Months, submit to the Court a report in writing containing his opinion on the soundness of mind of the Defendant.
+- 277. (1) Where in the course of a criminal trial, the court has reason to suspect the mental capacity or soundness of mind of a defendant, by virtue of which he is unable to stand trial or defend himself, the Court shall order the medical examination of the defendant's mental state or soundness of mind. - (2) An investigation under subsection (1) of this section may be held in the absence of the defendant where the court is satisfied that owing to the state of the defendant's mind it would be in the interest of the defendant or of other persons or in the interest of public decency that he should be absent. - (3) Where the Court is not satisfied that the defendant is capable of making his defence, the Court shall adjourn the trial or proceedings and shall remand the person for a period not exceeding 1 month to be detained for observation in some suitable place. - (4) A defendant detained in accordance with subsection (3) of this section shall be kept under observation by a medical officer during the period of his remand and before the expiration of that period, the medical officer shall: - (a) give to the court his opinion in writing as to the state of mind of that person; and - (b) where he is unable within the period to form any definite opinion, he shall so certify to the court and ask for a further remand and such further remand may extend to a period of 3 months. - (5) Where further period of remand is granted under subsection (4) of this section, the case shall be fixed returnable by the court at the expiration of the period granted under subsection 4 (b) of this section. - (6) A court, before which a defendant suspected to be of unsound mind is accused of any offence may, on the application of the Attorney-General or a law officer made at any stage of the proceedings prior to the trial, order that the person be sent to an asylum or such other suitable place for observation. - (7) The medical officer in charge of the asylum or such other suitable place shall, within a period not exceeding 1 month in the first instance or on application to the court for a further period of 3 months, submit to the court a report in writing containing his opinion on the soundness of mind of the defendant.

-Report from Medical Officer.
+Report from medical officer.